A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Extended Khovanov arc algebras

-A {\it cup diagram} of type ${}_m^n$ is a diagram consisting of $k \leq \lfloor \frac{m+n}{2} \rfloor$ nested cups and $m + n - 2k$ half-lines which are attached to the $m+n$ points on the horizontal line.
-More precisely, the cups are nested lower semicircles lying below the horizontal line and joining pairs of points and the half-lines are attached to single points and extend downwards, in such a way that cups and half-lines pairwise do not intersect.
-Similarly, a {\it cap diagram} is the mirror image of a cup diagram along the fixed horizontal line.
+A {\it cup diagram} is a diagram consisting of $k \leq \lfloor \frac{m+n}{2} \rfloor$ nested cups and $m + n - 2k$ half-lines which are attached to the $m+n$ fixed points on the horizontal line.
+More precisely, the cups are nested lower semicircles lying below the horizontal line and joining pairs of points and the half-lines are attached to single points and extend downwards in such a way that cups and half-lines pairwise do not intersect (in particular, half-lines cannot be nested inside cups).
+For example,